 You could be detained if you venture too close to the border with China, Cambodia or Laos without prior written permission from the local authorities.

 It is against the law to export antiques from Vietnam without a permit.
 The Ministry of Culture can provide further advice and any necessary permit.

 Foreigners wishing to marry a Vietnamese citizen in Vietnam must seek formal approval from the Office of Justice in the province where the Vietnamese citizen is registered.
 You will also be required to obtain a Certificate of No Impediment to Marriage (CNI) if you plan to marry in Vietnam.
-You can apply for a CNI through the Australian Embassy or Consulate General in Vietnam.
-Please note, the Embassy and Consulate-General will only issue CNIs for marriage purposes.
+You can apply for a CNI through the Australian Embassy or Consulate-General in Vietnam.
+Please note, the Embassy and Consulate-General will only issue CNIs for the purpose of marriage.